-The Tampa Bay Regional Resiliency Coalition’s Management and Planning Committee is forming a Resilient Shorelines and Spaces (RSAS) Workgroup to address imminent changes and impacts to the economic and environmental value of shorelines as a result of sea level rise (SLR).
-The RSAS will be developing recommendations, guidelines, and standards in a collaborative effort to provide adaptive strategies for shoreline protection and improvement for all the local jurisdictions that have signed on to the TBRRC.
+The Resilient Shorelines Workgroup will work to address imminent changes and impacts to the economic and environmental value of shorelines as a result of sea level rise (SLR) and storm surge.
+The RSAS will work on recommendations, guidelines, and standards in a collaborative effort to provide adaptive strategies for shoreline protection and improvement for all the local jurisdictions that have signed on to the TBRRC.

 The workgroup will address the needs, standards, locations, and use of living shorelines, seawalls, construction, green and open space, drainage, wetlands, environmental restoration, and the policies that impact them, among other matters that are and will be experiencing changes resulting from SLR.